 Guidance for bus staff

-During the Covid-19 pandemic, it remains essential that service providers, including transport operators, make reasonable adjustments for people with disabilities.
+It remains the case during the pandemic that under equality legislation service providers, including transport operators, have a duty to make reasonable adjustments for people with disabilities.

 Covid-19 has forced many changes in the way we do things, including how and when we travel.
 For many people, particularly those who are blind or partially sighted, these changes will create new challenges especially as they rely on public transport to get to work, appointments or to meet family and friends.